/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Any nonprofit with hourly employees needs it.
 That includes shelters, food banks, clinics, schools, churches, libraries, and community centers that pay staff by the hour.

-The person who feels the pain is usually the executive director, the operations or HR manager, or the finance lead.
+The person who feels the pain is usually the executive director, operations or HR manager, or finance lead.
 They're the ones reconciling punches, running payroll, and answering a funder's questions about staff costs.
-Salaried-only nonprofits have less need, since federal labor law doesn't require tracking exempt employees' hours, though many still track for grant reporting.
+Salaried-only nonprofits have less need, since federal labor law doesn't require tracking hours for exempt employees, though many still do so for grant reporting.

 Why Nonprofits Rely on Time Clock Software

 Manual tracking makes both risks worse.
 Paper sheets and spreadsheets invite missed punches, rounding errors, and buddy punching, where one employee clocks in for another.
-Time clock software removes most of that by capturing each punch with a time stamp, a location, and sometimes a photo.
+Time clock software removes much of that by capturing each punch with a timestamp, location, or photo.
 The result is hours the finance team can trust and defend.
 You can read more in our complete guide to employee time tracking.

 Key Features Nonprofit Time Clock Software Should Have